Documentation

 @auth(productCode: "66", resourceCode: "workspace-read-write")

-In this example, when the user requests the createWorkspace mutation, VTEX will check if this user has access to the workspace-read-write resource from License Manager.
-If the user has this access, the endpoint will process as intended.
+In this example, when the user requests the createWorkspace mutation, VTEX checks if the user has access to the workspace-read-write resource from License Manager.
+If the user has this access, the endpoint will be processed as intended.
 Otherwise, the request will be denied.

 You can see the available products and resources in License Manager resources.